 Adoption is a decision that only a mother can make.
 That is why, as the mother of your unborn baby, you are the sole person in charge of your adoption decision.
 Whatever you want to provide for your child, your adoption plan is your tool to make it happen.

 Creating your adoption plan is a crucial step to making sure you are in control of the adoption process from beginning to end.
-Read on to find what you need to know about adoption plans and how to start yours.
+But this step does require careful thought and planning.
+That’s why it can be beneficial to real out to an experienced adoption specialist first online to get their input and advice.

-Your adoption plan is a guideline for how you want your adoption to proceed.
+Your adoption plan is a guideline for how you want your experience to look. .
 By creating one, you will be able to communicate your needs and desires to your adoption specialist, the adoptive family, and anyone else involved in your adoption.

-Read about each of these steps in more detail below.
+Learn more about each of the steps involved in making an adoption plan below.

-Your first step in your adoption plan will be deciding who you would like to raise your child.
+Your first step to make an adoption plan will be deciding who you would like to raise your child.
+As you can imagine, this is one of the most important choices you will make.
 Some women have already identified an adoptive family before contacting an agency, but many do not know of any families looking to adopt.
-Fortunately, adoption agencies are constantly working with families who are screened and ready to welcome a baby into their home.
+Fortunately, adoption agencies are constantly working with families who are screened and ready to welcome a baby into their home, and you can review hundreds of adoptive parent profiles online.

-Here are just a few of the things you might consider as you search for a family:
+Here are just a few of the things you might consider as you search for a family with your adoption game plan:

 - Other biological or adopted children